Helwig Luz

-World War I
+Life and career

 Helwig Luz was born on June 28, 1892, in Buttenheim in the Upper Franconia, Bavaria.
 Following his Abitur, he entered the Bavarian Army as Fahnenjunker (Cadet) in July 1912 and was assigned to the Bavarian 8th Chevau-léger-Regiment in Dillingen an der Donau.
 He was promoted to Fähnrich (Officer candidate) shortly thereafter.

+World War I

 At the time of the outbreak of World War I, Luz still served with his regiment and was promoted to Leutnant (second lieutenant) in August 1914.
 He served consecutively as Platoon leader, Escadron commander and Regimental Adjutant and took part in combats on the Western Front.
 He distinguished himself during the combats in France and received both classes of Prussian Iron Cross for bravery.
 By the end of 1916, Luz was transferred to the 1st Infantry Regiment „König“ and served as Battalion Adjutant for several months, before joined the newly established 13th Jäger Regiment as regimental adjutant in September 1917.

 Luz then saw service on the Italian Front, taking part in the battles of Isonzo River, Julian Alps and Piave river, before his regiment was transferred to the Western Front in January 1918.
 Luz then took part in the German Spring Offensive and defensive combats along Somme, Marne, Oise and Aisne rivers and received Bavarian Military Merit Order, 4th Class with Swords and Crown, Austrian Military Merit Cross, and Knight's cross of House Order of Hohenzollern with Swords.